QubesOS/qubes-doc/user/how-to-guides/backup-emergency-restore-v4.md

     -d` in the command above.
 You might need to install a package of the same name (in this example, `bzip2`) through your distribution's package manager.

- 7. Search inside of `qubes.xml` for the `backup-path` property of the qube whose data you wish to restore.
-Using the value of this property (e.g.
+ 7. Search inside of the `qubes.xml` file for the `backup-path` of the qube whose data you wish to restore.
+If you install the `xmlstarlet` package, the following command will convert `qubes.xml` to a friendlier listing for this
-    `vm123/`), untar the necessary data files:
+    purpose:

+        [user@restore ~]$ xmlstarlet sel -T -t -m //domain \
+            -v 'concat(.//property[@name="name"], " ", .//feature[@name="backup-path"])' \
+            -n qubes.xml

+        anon-whonix
+        debian-11
+        default-mgmt-dvm
+        disp2345
+        fedora-37
+        fedora-37-dvm
+        personal vm123/
+        sys-firewall
+        sys-net
+        sys-usb
+        untrusted
+        vault vm321/
+        whonix-gw-16
+        whonix-ws-16
+        whonix-ws-16-dvm
+        work

+    The example output above shows that the backup file includes a qube named `personal` and a qube named `vault`, with `backup-path` values of `vm123/` and `vm321/` respectively.
+(Every other listed qube was not selected to be included in the backup file.)
+Use the corresponding value to untar the necessary data files of the qube:

-        [user@restore ~]$ tar -i -xvf qubes-backup-2015-06-05T123456 vm123/
+        [user@restore ~]$ tar -i -xvf qubes-backup-2023-04-05T123456 vm123/

  8. Verify and decrypt the backed up data, decompress it, and extract it.